pts/oix-wcfd32/README.md

-v# oix-wcfd32: revival of OIX, the Watcom i386 operating-system-independent target
+# oix-wcfd32: revival of OIX, the Watcom i386 operating-system-independent target

 oix-wcfd32 contains development tools, loaders, converters and documentation for OIX, the Watcom i386 operating-system-independent target.